foxyusername/Nemo/README.md

 ## ⚠️Warnign⚠️

+1)It is neccesary to fill all the needed fields with your values as explained, else you will get errors

-Note that this website was deployed on 2023-11-6.
+2)Note that this website was deployed on 2023-11-6.
 If any error occur with dependency updates feel free to email me on: jamaspishvilinika@icloud.com